-(a) The next step is to examine the efficiency of each of the cost effective plans, which is accomplished through incremental cost analysis.
+- (a) The next step is to examine the efficiency of each of the cost effective plans, which is accomplished through incremental cost analysis.
 In incremental analysis those cost effective plans that are most efficient in production are identified.
 These plans, known as "Best Buy" plans, provide the greatest increase in output for the least increase in cost.
 They have the lowest incremental costs per unit of output.
-The concept of incremental changes in costs and outputs is analogous to the concept of marginal changes, i.e., the differences in cost or output between one plan or alternative and the next one in succession.

-(b) The decision rule in incremental analysis is to select the plan with the lowest cost per unit (i.e., the first "Best Buy" from a production perspective, producing output at the lowest unit cost) and then remove from consideration (in this analytical process) any plans that provide a smaller output level than the selected plan (they are less efficient in production, producing a lower level of output at a higher unit cost).

-(c) To conduct incremental cost analysis, start with the subset of cost effective plans ranked by increasing output.
+The concept of incremental changes in costs and outputs is analogous to the concept of marginal changes, i.e., the differences in cost or output between one plan or alternative and the next one in succession. - (b) The decision rule in incremental analysis is to select the plan with the lowest cost per unit (i.e., the first "Best Buy" from a production perspective, producing output at the lowest unit cost) and then remove from consideration (in this analytical process) any plans that provide a smaller output level than the selected plan (they are less efficient in production, producing a lower level of output at a higher unit cost). - (c) To conduct incremental cost analysis, start with the subset of cost effective plans ranked by increasing output.
 Beginning with the "No Action" alternative, compute the incremental cost, incremental output, and incremental cost per unit of incremental output advancing from the No Action alternative to each successive alternative.
 The incremental cost is the additional cost incurred in selecting one plan over another, or in this case the difference in cost between each alternative and No Action.
 Similarly, the incremental output is the additional output gained in selecting one plan over another, or in this case the difference in output between each alternative and No Action.
 The incremental cost per unit of incremental output is the incremental cost divided by the incremental output.
-It shows the change in cost from No Action to each other alternative plan in a per unit basis.

-(6) Step 6.
-The next step is to recalculate the incremental cost per unit of incremental output of implementing each remaining plan instead of the last selected plan then remove from consideration (in this analytical process) any plans that provide a smaller output level than the selected plan.
+It shows the change in cost from No Action to each other alternative plan in a per unit basis. - (6) Step 6.
+The next step is to recalculate the incremental cost per unit of incremental output of implementing each remaining plan instead of the last selected plan - (a) The same decision rule still applies: of the remaining plans (all larger than the first Best Buy plan), select the plan with the lowest incremental cost per unit of incremental output, then remove from consideration (in this analytical process) any plans that provide a smaller output level than the selected plan.